Skip to content

 Morrisonite Jasper:

-Renowned for its intricate patterns and vibrant hues, this is a highly valued variety found in Mexico, often used in high-end jewelry for its elegance and translucency.
+1. Renowned for its intricate patterns and vibrant hues, this highly valued variety is found in Mexico and is often used in high-end jewelry for its elegance and translucency.
 Believed to promote tranquillity and healing, it's sought after for its aesthetic appeal and metaphysical properties, making it a prized gemstone among collectors and enthusiasts.

-- Green Hair Jasper: Characterized by its green colour with hair-like inclusions, this Jasper variety is both rare and intriguing.
+4. Green Hair Jasper: This jasper variety is both rare and intriguing.
+It is characterized by its green colour with hair-like inclusions.
 The delicate, thread-like patterns offer a unique aesthetic reminiscent of a green, mossy landscape.

-- Royal Plume Jasper or Purple Jasper: This rare variety exudes elegance and sophistication.
-It is known for its majestic purple hues and feather-like patterns.
-Royal Plume Jasper adds a regal touch to any collection.
+7. Royal Plume Jasper or Purple Jasper: This rare variety exudes elegance and sophistication.
+It is known for its majestic purple hues and feather-like patterns, which add a regal touch to any collection.

 Identifying and Authenticating Jasper